avarant/ml-image-processing-scripts/README.md

 # ml-image-processing-scripts

+**detect_faces.py** uses opencv and mtcnn to detect faces then draws bounding boxes in matplotlib

-**bound.py** uses opencv and mtcnn to detect faces. outputs a csv list of bounding boxes
+**bound_faces.py** uses opencv and mtcnn to detect faces. outputs a csv list of bounding boxes

 **crop.py** uses PIL to crop images